wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 </init-param>
 ```

-Note that you should configure your client in the Keycloak Admin Console with an Admin URL that points to a secured section covered by the filterâ€™s url-pattern.
+Note that you should configure your client in the Keycloak Admin Console with an Admin URL that points to a secured section covered by the filter¡¯s url-pattern.

 The Admin URL will make callbacks to the Admin URL to do things like backchannel logout.
 So, the Admin URL in this example should be `http[s]://hostname/{context-root}/keycloak`.